top of page

 First of all, what does “going into private practice” mean?

-By 'private practice' we mean a therapist who owns their own practice.
-Many people say “private practice” when they are referring to their contractual position alongside other therapists at a group practice.
-This is not what we consider private practice.
-These contracted individuals practice therapy with greater independence, but with none of the headache of running a business.
+By "private practice" we mean a therapist who owns their own practice.
+Many say private practice in reference to their contractual position alongside other therapists at a group practice.
+This is not considered private practice.
+Although you practice therapy with greater independence at a group practice, you have none of the headache of running a business.

 Private Practice is a Business

-The question we'll now explore is, do you want to go into the business of private practice?
+We will explore these considerations in greater detail, but for now let's reframe the question as - do you want to go into the business of private practice?

 Let’s take a look at some things to consider to help you decide if this is right for you.